 The theme of my speech played with the idea my new husband was a bit of a wannabe hippy (you know, the middle class sort who still shops in Waitrose).
 I set up the notion that by marrying him I was essentially joining a commune and all the guests were invited too!

-I made sure that every guest laughed and that everyone I loved knew how much it meant to me for them to be there.
+I made sure that every guest laughed and that everyone I loved knew how much I valued them being there.
 I felt like my speech got everyone rooting for my marriage a little bit more.

-Naturally, I’m one of those people who squirms at Facebooks posts where people confess to loving their partners.
-I’m much more comfortable waxing lyrical about everything my fella does to annoy me, rather than what he does to amuse me, but on my wedding day, I felt I should confess.
+I’m naturally one of those people who squirms at Facebooks posts where people confess to loving their partners.
+I’m much more comfortable waxing lyrical about everything my fella does to annoy me, but on my wedding day, I felt I should confess.
 Yes, I adored him.
 Yes, he had taught me a lot.
-Yes, he makes me feel happy.
 And, oh yes, he’s a bit bloody gorgeous.

 It would have felt wrong to me to sit back and let my bloke give a speech saying how wonderful I was without me doing the equivalent for him.
 And the truth was, he LOVED it.
 Not so much the compliments (he’s naturally quite big headed, so he didn’t actually need them!) but he loved seeing me stand up and make everyone laugh.
 Turns out he likes a ballsy bride.